Force Troops Command: Largest

 Force Troops Command comprised nine ‘functional’ brigades.
 The various units included: The Intelligence and Surveillance Brigade which provided integrated intelligence surveillance and reconnaissance capabilities, drawing specifically on lessons from Afghanistan.
 1st Artillery Brigade delivered both close support artillery and precision fires, as well as leading Air-Land Integration.
-8 Engineer Brigade commanded the close support engineer units, as well as Explosive Ordnance Disposal and Search, Force Support and Infrastructure Groups.
+The 8 Engineer Brigade commanded the close support engineer units, as well as Explosive Ordnance Disposal and Search, Force Support and Infrastructure Groups.
 The 77th Brigade was involved in conflict prevention and stabilisation through the projection of soft power.